john-blackburn/box2d-lite-c/readme.md

 some unit tests showing vector and matrix maths etc.

-I have assembled and tested the code using ZX Spin, a Spectrum emulator which has a built in assembler.
+I have assembled and tested the code using ZX Spin, a Spectrum emulator which has a built in assembler (https://spectrumcomputing.co.uk/tool/40/ZX_Spin).
 To run the code, run ZX Spin then select Tools > Z80 assembler.
 Then do File > Open and open the file `unit.z80` (note that this includes other files).
 Then File > Assemble and Program > Run.
 The Spectrum screen will then show a series of unit test outputs with the number of the unit test at the bottom left in red.
 Press "S" to go to the next unit test.
 The numbers shown are floating point numbers in hex format.
 To convert to readable numbers run the Python scripts `f24.py` (float to hex) and `AHLtoFloat.py` (hex to float).

 You can see what the correct numbers should be in unit.z80.
 For instance test "D" Is showing that the dot product of (4,2).(3,11) = 34.0 (represented as 0x441000).
 The most advanced function unit tested so far is `Collide` which returns the contact list between two passed-in bodies.